 In fact, you’ll probably get the same results no matter what rep range you work in, so you might as well enjoy the journey of building proportional arms by getting some pleasure out of your training.

 This is what you want.
 Try using the failure set method with the last set of each exercise.

 If you really want to upgrade your set, try Drop Set.
 After failing at an amount of weight, reduce the weight and continue until you burn out.

 So yes, if have big biceps but small forearms, I think you should try to change the disparity.
 After all, you’ll never look worse by improving your forearms.
 Yes, please do not make your forearms bigger than your biceps.

 Final thoughts on big biceps, small forearms

-First and foremost, if you have big biceps, small forearms, you should build your forearms and make them a priority in your training or else you’ll be doomed to look goofy for the rest of your weightlifting career.
+First and foremost, if you have large biceps but small forearms, If you do not work on strengthening your forearms and making them a primary focus in your training, you will end up looking ridiculous for the rest of your weightlifting career.